Putting Two Rabbits Together

-Once a rabbit bond is successful and each bunny has settled in to their routines together, will you definitely notice a change in your rabbit.
+Once a rabbit bond is successful, and each bunny has settled into their routines together, you will definitely notice a change in your rabbit.

 Rabbits have very different personalities and characters, so each rabbit bonding situation is unique.
 I can’t say what will happen with your rabbits but I can say that they will be happier!